angel-git/give-ui/README.md

 1. With the server and preferably with Tarkov running, open the app
 2. Use the form to connect to the server and select your character
 3. Select the item you want to receive.
-The quantity is always set to the maximum stack size
+The quantity, by default, is always set to the maximum stack size
 4. You will receive a message with the item/s

 ### Development